yann-gautier/Research-Internship/README.md

 It returns a csv file with one line for a dataset and each model used adds 5 columns : mean_accuracy, mean_total_time, mean_training_time, mean_inference_time, projection_time

 ## To be done

-To be documented: the returns of the pipeline function, with the pandas dataframe structure